-The powerful IPView Pro application assigns the administrator with a pre-defined user ID and password.
-The administrator can remotely modify the Camera settings or upgrade the firmware via
+The powerful IPView Pro application assigns the administrator with a pre-defined user ID and password, allowing the administrator to modify the camera settings from the remote site via Intranet or Internet.
+When new firmware is available, you can also upgrade remotely over the network for added convenience.

-Intranet or Internet.
 Users are also allowed to monitor the image, and take snapshots.